-partnership Exists when two or more persons associate to conduct a business.
+partnership A partnership exists when two or more persons associate to conduct a business.

 payables deferral period The average length of time between a firm's purchase of materials and labor and the payment of cash for them.
-It is calculated by dividing accounts payable by credit purchases per day (cost of goods sold/365).
+It is calculated by dividing accounts payable by credit purchases per day (i.e., cost of goods sold ÷ 365).

 payback period The number of years it takes a firm to recover its project investment.
 Payback does not capture a project's entire cash flow stream and is thus not the preferred evaluation method.
-Note, however, that the payback does measure a project's liquidity, and hence many firms use it as a risk measure.
+Note, however, that the payback does measure a project's liquidity, so many firms use it as a risk measure.